 SUNY Potsdam prohibits all forms of sexual discrimination.
 Incidents should be reported immediately to ensure that the victim/survivor gets the help, resources, and services that they need.
 They are in full control of what happens next, if anything.
 They decide if they want to file an official Title IX complaint, if a Title IX investigation happens, and/or if criminal charges will be filed.
 Even if they don’t wish to pursue a Title IX investigation or criminal charges, they are able to use the resources/services that are available to them such as medical assistance, counseling, advocacy services, safe housing/room change, no contact order, academic support services, safety escorts, etc.

-If you feel you have been subjected to, witnessed, or heard of an incident, please contact the Title IX Coordinator immediately:
+If you feel you have been subjected to, witnessed, or heard of an incident, please contact the Title IX Office immediately: